Akuli/python-tutorial/basics/editor-setup.md

-text documents, not for programming. **Programming editors don't support things like bigger font sizes for titles or underlining bits of text**, but instead they have features that are actually useful for programming, like automatically displaying different things with different colors.
+text documents, not for programming. **Programming editors don't support things like bigger font sizes for titles or underlining bits of text**, but instead they have features that are actually useful for programming, like automatically displaying different things with different colors, but also highlighting mistakes in the code, and coloring syntax.

 If you are on Windows or Mac OSX you have probably noticed that your Python came with an editor called IDLE.
 We are not going to use it